KTH/in-memory-cache/README.md

 cache.remove('user-id');
 ```

-## Time To Live
+## TTL - Set the time an item is valid

-If a cache item should live for a long time you can set a time to live on it in milliseconds on the item.
+If a cache item should live for a long time you can set a time to live (TTL) on it in milliseconds on the item.

 ```javascript
 const cache = require('kth-node-in-memory-cache');